Natural Sciences BSc

 Learning and teaching

-As a Natural Sciences student at Leeds we ensure that you benefit from a wide range of teaching methods, including lectures, workshops, small group tutorials and practical work.
+As a Natural Sciences student at Leeds, we ensure that you benefit from a wide range of teaching methods, including lectures, workshops, small group tutorials, and practical work.

-You’ll be assigned a personal tutor to guide you through your studies, and you will receive support from fellow students through our peer mentoring scheme.
-Peer mentors are students who are on your course, but are in Years two or three.
+You’ll be assigned a personal tutor to guide you through your studies, and you'll receive support from fellow students through our peer mentoring scheme.
+Peer mentors are students who are on your course, but are in years 2, 3, or 4.
 They’ll help you when you arrive at University and throughout your first year.
 You’ll meet your peer mentors during your first week for a social activity.

 Taster lectures